re:thinking/re:working – concept note

 At the United Nations High-Level Political Forum on Sustainable Development (HLPF) in July 2018, an impression emerged that the world is not on track to reach the Sustainable Development Goals (SDGs).
 Addressing the HLPF, UN Secretary-General António Guterres noted that while much progress has been made on the 2030 Agenda, the world has also backtracked in areas that are fundamental to the shared pledge to “leave no one behind”.
 He noted how, for the first time in a decade, the number of people who are undernourished has increased, gender inequality continues to deprive women of basic rights, and investment in sustainable infrastructure remains entirely inadequate — all amid runaway climate change, eroding human rights and persistent pockets of poverty.

-The programme of the 2019 SDG Conference Bergen takes these challenges into account in a process of re:thinking for re:working, gives particular attention to the six specific SDGs coming up for review at the HLPF 2019 – namely SDGs 4, 8, 10, 13, 16 and 17 – and aims to generate critical discussion of key juxtapositions, inconsistencies and interconnections in the 2030 Agenda.
+The programme of the 2019 SDG Conference Bergen takes these challenges into account in a process of re:thinking for re:working, giving particular attention to five key SDGs coming up for review at the HLPF 2019 – namely SDGs 4, 8, 10, 13, and 17.
+The aim is to generate critical discussion of key juxtapositions, inconsistencies and interconnections in the 2030 Agenda.
 The programme pairs the six SDGs for maximum focus on inequalities, inconsistencies, and interdependencies: SDG4-SDG10, SDG8-SDG13, and finally a session where we focus on SDG17 and the potential for new forms of partnerships between the research community and the 2030 Agenda.